blue-yonder/typecase/doc/index.rst

 State of the Current Implementation
 ===================================

-As Choice is work in progress, there it implements some features already while not implementing other features yet.
+As :mod:`typecase` is work in progress, its implementation is not yet feature-complete.

 * data is stored in immutable tuples
 * simple type-checks using ``isinstance`` are available